mannai-omar/adventure-web/README.md

 ## Introduction

-Adventure Platform Desktop is part of the Adventure Platform project, which aims to simplify the process of finding and booking outdoor activities.
+Adventure Platform Web is part of the Adventure Platform project, which aims to simplify the process of finding and booking outdoor activities.
 This desktop application allows users to browse available activities, manage reservations, and interact with the Adventure Platform ecosystem.

 ## Features